Akhil353/student/_posts/Tangibles/2023-11-01-Individual-Review.md

 ```

 ## Projects Page
-Contains 2 main images: The music recommender and the moving background page.
+Contains 2 main images: The music recommender and the breaking bad desert page.

 ## Recommender Page
 Contains an integrated table of data of songs breaking bad characters would like.
 The table also has a button to see the lyrics of the songs and has a cool RGB look for ambience.